hatdogjo/hatdogjo.github.io/index.md

 ## Welcome to GitHub Pages

-owned by Jyrelle Joy Tamaray
+Owned by Jyrelle Joy Tamaray

 You can use the [editor on GitHub](https://github.com/hatdogjo/hatdogjo1.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.